Level 3: Advanced Integration

 Which courses meet the surgery subspecialty requirement?

-*No more than 2 weeks of Anesthesia may be counted toward the surgical subspecialty requirement.
-ANES 9550, ANES 1501 (Clinical Anesthesiology) or ANES 1200 may count towards half of the requirement.
+*No more than two weeks of Anesthesia may be counted toward the surgical subspecialty requirement.
+ANES 9550, ANES 1501 (Clinical Anesthesiology) may count towards half of the requirement.

 Can a surgical acting internship count as both the second AI requirement as well as the surgery requirement freeing up more opportunity to take electives?